 If you are planning a thinning, consider treating freshly cut stumps of susceptible tree species with fungicides.
 Stumps should be treated as soon as possible after cutting and no later than one day after cutting.

 Many factors, such as tree species, distance from HRD-infected stands, and time of year influence the risk of infection and impact by HRD.
 A risk-based fungicide treatment guide [PDF] is available for landowners and property managers in Wisconsin to determine whether fungicide treatment is warranted in a stand.

 Currently there are two pesticides to prevent HRD registered with the Dept. of Agriculture, Trade and Consumer Protection in Wisconsin.
 Cellu-Treat® (disodium octaborate tetrahydrate) is a Borate-based chemical and Rotstop®C is a biological fungicide that contains spores of the naturally occurring wood decay fungus, Phlebiopsis gigantea.
 Both products can be mixed in water and applied using a backpack sprayer or an attachment to a harvester.

-Learn where to purchase fungicides in our HRD fact sheet.
+Learn where to purchase fungicides in our HRD fact sheet [PDF].

-Management information is available in the HRD treatment guidelines.
+Management information is available in the HRD treatment guidelines [PDF].
 For recommendations when HRD is in a stand, view Appendix A.

 Please contact forest health staff for more information and consultation.